Iina Kuustonen: Early life and education

+Career

 Kuustonen has done a lot of work in theatres, and for example performed as the second lead Pirkko Mannola in the musical Pirkko & Åke at the summer theatre of Valkeakoski in summer 2010.
 She has also performed in Ronia, the Robber's Daughter at Suomenlinna summer theatre in 2011, and in Espoo city theater's musical Kojoottikuu in 2014.

 She has also done a lot of Finnish dubs to movies, including Kung Fu Panda (2008), How to Train Your Dragon (2010) and The Croods (2013).

-Finnish musician Mikko Kuustonen is Iina Kuustonen's father.
-Iina's sister Minka Kuustonen is also an actress.
+Personal life

 Kuustonen was engaged to Sebastian Rejman but in June 2022 the couple announced that they have separated.
 Together they have a son born in September 2016 and a daughter born in February 2019.